 We have all heard of sports psychology, mindfulness training, and even brain games as a growing fad amongst professional sporting teams, but neuroscience, what is that?
 What is the distinction and relationship between neuroscience and sport?
 What are neuroscientists looking for, and what have they found?

-Neuro Athletics is a full-service sports neurology company focusing on making elite athletes 1% better by optimising their brain.
-After conducting over 1500 brain scans on elite level athletes it has become clear that the three areas to focus on to become better at sport are as follows;
+Neuro Athletics is a full-service sports neurology company focusing on making elite athletes 1% better by optimizing their brains.
+After conducting over 1500 brain scans on elite-level athletes, it has become clear that the three areas to focus on to become better at sport are as follows;

 1. Information processing speed